Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Are there specific BMI thresholds that affect life insurance rates?

-Life insurance companies may have different underwriting guidelines, but generally, BMI thresholds exist.
+Life insurance for obese adults may have different underwriting guidelines, but generally, BMI thresholds exist.
 When an individual’s BMI falls within the “overweight” or “obese” categories, it can result in higher premiums compared to individuals with a normal BMI.

 Are medical exams required for overweight individuals applying for life insurance?